grixu/synchronizer/README.md

 If you synchronize data from database to database you can use built-in `AbstractLoader` which is prepared for handling such type of operations.
 Just create your own loader class extending `AbstractLoader` and add `buildQuery()` method.

+#### AbstractParser

+To provide support for actions you might have in your application already which parsing `Model` to `DataTransferObject` we create extra interface `SingleElementParserInterface` and supporting it abstract class `AbstractParser` which have implemented simple `parse()` method return map of input `Collection` via `parseElement` function.

 #### Default sync handler

 Synchronizer provide `SyncHandlerInterface` which you can use to create custom class which be returning